Aussie Model Natalie Roser Unhooks Bra While Clad In Thong Lingerie In Sexy Triple Photo Update

 Natalie Roser is ending her week with an incredibly sexy outfit that was shared on her social media page.
-As fans of the Aussie-born beauty know, Roser regularly takes to Instagram to share photos of herself clad in NSFW outfits that show off her killer figure.
+As fans of the Aussie beauty know, Roser regularly takes to Instagram to share photos of herself clad in NSFW outfits that show off her killer figure.
 While the bombshell is most well-known for posing in skimpy little bikinis, she also flaunts her figure in plenty of other scandalous outfits as well, which is exactly what she did earlier today.

 In the first photo of the triple-photo update, the blond bombshell stood front and center, looking straight into the camera for the photo op.
 She wore her long, blond locks down and styled as they fell to one side of her face.
 Roser rocked a stunning application of makeup in the image that came complete with eyeliner, mascara, blush, and highlighter.
 The model accessorized the look with a pair of gold hoop earrings and a dainty gold necklace as well.
-This particular shot was taken from the waist up and Roser showed off plenty of cleavage while clad in a skimpy brown bra.
+This particular shot was taken from the waist up, and Roser showed off plenty of cleavage while clad in a skimpy brown bra.

 In the second photo in the series, Natalie turned her back toward the camera and had her long locks flowing in the wind.
 The model looked off to the side as she playfully unhooked her bra and held one side in each of her hands.
 Roser also showed off her backside in a skimpy brown thong to match her bra.
-In the last photo in the series, the model’s backside was photographed again and this time, she appeared to be hooking her bra back together.
+In the last photo in the series, the model’s backside was photographed again, and this time, she appeared to be hooking her bra back together.

-The photos have only been live on her page for a short time but it’s earned the bombshell a ton of attention from her loyal fans, racking up over 4,000 likes and 80 comments.
+The photos have only been live on her page for a short time, but they have earned the bombshell a ton of attention from her loyal fans, racking up over 4,000 likes and 80 comments.
 Many fans took to the stunning set of photos to let Roser know that she looks amazing while countless others raved over her gorgeous figure.

 “You are sooooo beautiful,” one social media user raved, adding a series of different emoji to the end.

-“Phenomenal photos of your gorgeousness!!!,” a second fan chimed in with a few pink heart and claipping hand emoji as well.
+“Phenomenal photos of your gorgeousness!!!” a second fan chimed in with a few pink heart and clapping hand emoji as well.

 “Wow!
 Sooooooo stunning!,” another gushed.